Book Review: The Oranges are Sweet

 The Oranges are Sweet is highly Recommended.

 The Oranges are Sweet is available from the author’s website and Amazon page, as well as a variety of Air Museums around the country – including the National Museum of the Air Force and the Smithsonian’s Air and Space Museum.
+(This site is an Amazon Associate and may earn from qualifying purchases made through Amazon referrals.)

 Read other book reviews here.